 White baneberry bears the botanical name, Actaea pachypoda.
-The alternate scientific name, Actaea alba is perhaps easier to remember, since the species name, alba means "white" in Latin (thus dovetailing with the chief common name).
-An alternate common name is "doll's eyes" (see below).
+The alternate scientific name, Actaea alba is easier to remember, since the species name, alba means "white."
 The plant is an herbaceous perennial and belongs to the buttercup family.

 One of the plant's outstanding features is its berries, which are white with what appear to be black (but are actually deep purple) "pupils"; thus the alternate common name of "doll's eyes."
-These unique berries are supported on stems that are also very attractive, being a deep pink in color.
+These unique berries are supported on stems that are an attractive deep-pink.

-The plant typically achieves a mature height of approximately 2 feet, with a slightly greater spread.
-This native perennial puts out white flowers in clusters in May or June, depending on where you live.
+The plant becomes about 2 feet tall, with a slightly greater spread.
+It puts out white flowers in clusters in May or June.
 Its leaves are compound.

-Indigenous to eastern North America, white baneberry is listed for planting zones 3-8.
-Plant it in partial shade to full shade and in a soil fortified with abundant humus.
+Indigenous to eastern North America, white baneberry is listed for planting zones 3 to 8.
+Plant it in partial shade to full shade and in a soil fertilized with compost.
 White baneberry prefers soil that is evenly moist (moderately damp but well-drained).

 Similar Plants, Name Origins

+The species name, rubra, means "red" in Latin (alluding to its red berries).
 Red baneberry produces its berries in the first half of the summer, while white baneberry waits till the second half.
-Incidentally, there is a baneberry in Britain, too, where it is called "Herb Christopher" (Actaea spicata), according to Botanical.com.
+There's a baneberry in Britain, too, where it is called "Herb Christopher" (Actaea spicata).

-Speaking of name origins, that "bane" in the names "baneberry" and "bugbane" refers to the fact that these are poisonous plants.
+The "bane" in "baneberry" and "bugbane" means these are poisonous plants.
 Indeed, garden pests will leave your baneberry berries alone for this reason.
 And "bugbane" is so called because it repels insects.
 Another example of a plant with "bane" in its name is Aconitum, that notoriously toxic plant that is sometimes called "wolf's bane" or "leopard's bane" when it is not referred to as "monkshood."

 Uses in Landscaping

-Aficionados of native plants who live in eastern North America may well find white baneberry a boon for their shade gardens or woodland gardens.
-If you live outside of this region, you may be interested in trying to naturalize white baneberry.
+Native-plant lovers in eastern North America find white baneberry a boon for their shade gardens or woodland gardens.
+If you live outside of this region, you can naturalize white baneberry.
 The plant's height makes it well-suited to the middle section of a three-rowed perennial bed.

 Both the red and white versions of the plant furnish striking berries that are a fine addition to your landscaping.
-I have a slight preference for white baneberry because of the deep pink color of the berries' stems.
-This seemingly unnatural color is sure to elicit a double-take from those unfamiliar with the plant, as they attempt to decide whether the color is real or a hoax perpetrated by some impish woodland sprite brandishing a paintbrush.
+White baneberry is prettier due to the deep pink color of the berries' stems.
+This seemingly unnatural color is sure to stun passersby as they attempt to decide whether the color is real or a hoax perpetrated by some impish woodland sprite brandishing a paintbrush.